The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

-The new generalized products are, in fact, not really ``offline,'' but are classical --their construction does not require any probabilistic tools, but instead relies on the following estimates for the constant coefficient solutions from Definition \ref{constant_soln}.
+As already mentioned, the new ``offline'' products are, in fact, constructed classically --not requiring any probabilistic tools, but instead relying on the following estimates for the constant coefficient solutions from Definition \ref{constant_soln}.
 We start by compiling bounds for $\vi(\cdot, a_0, \vi_{int}( a_0))$.
 Here, we rely on the heat kernel formulation of $\vi(\cdot, a_0, \vi_{int}(a_0))$, \textit{i.\,e.\,}, using the notation

-for any $x \in \mathbb{R}^2_+$, we write:
+for any $x \in \mathbb{R}^2_+$, we write

 We, in particular, obtain the following estimates:

 \begin{lemma}[Bounds for the heat semigroup] Let $\alpha \in (0,1)$, $a_0 \in [\lambda, 1]$ for $\lambda>0$, and $\vi(\cdot, a_0, \vi_{int}(a_0))$ solve \eqref{constant_coeff_ivp_body}.
 Then the following observations hold: \begin{itemize}[leftmargin=.2in] \item[i)] For $1 \leq k \leq 2$ and $ 0 \leq j$, $\partial_{a_0}^j \partial_1^k \vi (\cdot, a_0, \vi_{int}(a_0))$ satisfies